Request a Speaker to Present about Climate Action at Your Next Event

 High school students at JI Charter learn about climate action from Ambassador Stacey!

-Over 1,000 people have been engaged and inspired to take climate action in over 40 presentations, as of late April 2022!
+Over 1,500 people have been engaged and inspired to take climate action in over 50 presentations!

 All ambassadors have been trained and certified by the City.
 They are eager to present at your next event!